 This form is to be filled out by students about their experience at their external practicum site.
 This information will NOT be shared with your site supervisor.
 The information collected will only be used for the benefit of other students in the program who want to learn more about the various practicum options.
-Please be as honest as possible, When finished, you can click "Submit form to Dr. Gilman", and your completed form will be emailed to her.
+Please be as honest as possible.
+When finished, you can click "Submit form to Dr. Gilman", and your completed form will be emailed to her.

-Name of Student Semester (s) of practicum experience
+Name of S Student Seme ster(s) of practicum experience

-Vame of Practicum Site
+Name of I Practicum Site

-ame of site supervisor
+Name of s site supervisor

-ite supe ervisor degree
+Site supe rvisor degree

 SECTIO N ONE: CLINICAL EXPERIENCES

-While at this practicum site, I have had the following e experiences: (check all that apply)
+While at this practicum site, I have had the followi ing experiences: (check all that apply)

 Individual therapy Individual supervision (received)

 Group therapy Group supervision (received)

 Couples therapy Presenting clients at case conferences

 Family therapy Working as part of an interdisciplinary team

 Formal assessments/evaluations/testing

 Intake assessments

 Substance use counseling

-Crisis Interventions/suicide assessments
+Crisis interventions/suicide assessments

 Sports psychology

 Forensic psychology/competency assessments

 Neuropsychology/Pain Management

 Consultations

 Providing supervision to other counselors

 Case Management

 Other (specify)

-While e at this site, I worked with the following populat ions: (check all that apply)
+While at this site, I worked with the following pop ulations: (check all that apply)

 Adults individuals with addictions

 Adolescents Severely mentally ill

 Children International clients

 Geriatric/elderly adults ELL clients (English Language Learners)

 College students Other (please specify)

 LGBTQ individuals

-П Individuals with disabilities
+Individuals with disabilities

 Incarcerated individuals or court-mandated individuals

-SECTIO N TWO: HOURS COMMITMENT How m any hours per week did you spend at your site?
-How m any direct clinical contact hours did you get, on average, every week?
-How m any hours per week, on average, did you spend doing paperwork?
-How m any hours per week, on average, did you get of individual supervision?
-How m iany hours per week, on average, did you get of group supervision?
-SECTIO N THREE: QUALITY OF SUPERVISION Please indicate your agreement using the options from the drop-down menu.
-I received at least on hour of supervision per week from my site e supervisor(s).
+SECTION TWO: HOURS COMMITMENT

+How many hours per week did you spend at your site?
+How many direct clinical contact hours did you get, on average, every week?
+How many hours per week, on average, did you spend doing paperwork?
+How many hours per week, on average, did you get of individual supervision?
+How many hours per week, on average, did you get of group supervision?

+SECTION THREE: QUALITY OF SUPERVISION

+Please indicate your agreement using the options from the drop-down menu.

+I received at least on hour of supervision per week from my site supervisor(s).
 The supervisor(s) at my site provided information and teaching that helped me develop as a clinician.
-My site supervisor(s) were available when I needed to consult v with them.
-1 My supervisors were knowledgable about multicultural issues supervision. and were open to discussing them with me in My supervisor gives me clear feedback about my competency and skills.
-I feel that I received adequate supervision from my site supervi sor(s).
-SECTIO N FOUR: OVERALL QUALITY OF EXPERIENCE Pleas se indicate your agreement using the options from the drop-down menu.
-The practices, services, and professionals at this site follow ethi "Disagree" or "Strongly disagree", please make an appointment with Dr. C - The work expected of students at this site is appropriate.
-Overall, my experience at this practicum site has allowed me to o develop my skills as a clinician.
-I am getting the kind of experiences that I want to get at this p racticum site.
-This site provides avenues for professional development (e.g. v vorkshops, trainings).
-I think that working at this site has allowed me to get experient internship. ces that make me a more competitive applicant for I would recommend this site to my fellow students.
+My site supervisor(s) were available when I needed to consult with them.
+My supervisors were knowledgable about multicultural issues and were open to discussing them with me in supervision.
+My supervisor gives me clear feedback about my competency and skills.
+I feel that I received adequate supervision from my site supervisor(s).
+SECTION FOUR: OVERALL QUALITY OF EXPERIENCE Please indicate your agreement using the options from the drop-down menu.
+The practices, services, and professionals at this site follow ethical guidelines.
+(Note: if your response to this item is "Disagree" or "Strongly disagree", please make an appointment with Dr. Gilman to discuss your concerns) The work expected of students at this site is appropriate.
+Overall, my experience at this practicum site has allowed me to develop my skills as a clinician.